-A significant body of research has found that in addition to the obvious — improved physical health — sports play a positive role in supporting youth development, leading to improved academic achievement, fewer behavioral problems, better psychosocial health, and more.
+A significant body of research has found that in addition to the obvious — improved physical health,practicing and playing sports play a positive role in supporting youth development, leading to improved academic achievement, fewer behavioral problems, better psychosocial health, and more.
 In fact, almost every study reveals benefits in competence, character, confidence, and other critical components of positive development.
-Because of this, it’s clear that the various facets of playing sports, from the discipline of training to the balance provided by teamwork, could provide lifelong skills for athletes.
+Because of this, it’s clear that the various facets of playing sports, from the discipline of training to the balance provided by teamwork, could provide lifelong skills.

 Improved Academic Performance

 Want to improve your grades?
-Studies frequently demonstrate the positive impact that playing sport can have on academic achievement.
+Studies frequently demonstrate the positive impact that playing a sport can have on academic achievement.
 Largely, this is because of the positive influence that fitness can have on emotional development.
 Research conducted by the Canadian Fitness and Lifestyle Research Institute suggests that physical exercise leads to short-term relaxation throughout the body, accompanied by enhanced creativity, improved mood, better memory, and concentration, and even maximized problem-solving skills.
-These collection of psychological benefits consequently result in higher grades.
+This set of psychological benefits consequently result in higher grades.

-In regards to academic performance, Cadets who play sports are more likely to go to college, graduate with higher grades, achieve better positions in their careers, and contribute successfully to society.
+In regards to academic performance, students who play sports are more likely to go to college, graduate with higher grades, achieve better positions in their careers, and contribute successfully to society.
 Does that sound good to you?

 Learn Important Values

-What’s more, working with other team members teaches accountability, forcing young men to take responsibility for their own mistakes.
-This is an important lesson to learn in life, as being able to accept failure and learn from it is one of the most crucial steps toward success.
+What’s more, working with other team members teaches you accountability, and encourages you to take responsibility for your own mistakes.
+This is an important lesson to learn in life.
+Being able to accept setbacks and learn from them is one of the most crucial steps toward success in life.

 Achieve More from Life

-Though it’s impossible to guarantee that sports generates higher incomes for students, it is possible to suggest that the development of hard work, discipline, determination, and leadership skills can help students to achieve more from life.
-Sports are a fantastic way to teach Cadets that hard work pays off, and playing as a team requires training and dedication — important talents to learn for any future career.
+Though it’s impossible to guarantee that playing sports will help you generate a higher income, it is possible to suggest that the development of hard work, discipline, determination, and leadership skills can help students to achieve more from life.
+Sports are a fantastic way to teach students that hard work pays off, and playing on an athletic team requires training and dedication — important talents to learn for any future career.

-At the same time, the act of playing sports as a team encourages socialization, helping students to form deeper bonds with their peers over a shared passion.
+At the same time, the act of playing team sports encourages social connections, camaraderie, and helps students form deeper bonds with their peers over a shared passion.